TB FAQs

 TB is spread through the air from one person to another.
 The bacteria are put into the air when a person with TB disease of the lungs or throat coughs or sneezes.
 People nearby may breathe in these bacteria and become infected.

-People who are infected with TB do not feel sick, do not have any symptoms, and cannot spread TB.
+People who are infected with latent TB do not feel sick, do not have any symptoms, and cannot spread TB.
 But they may develop TB disease at some time in the future.
 People with TB disease can be treated and cured if they seek medical help, although treatment may be long.
 Even better, today people who have TB infection but are not yet sick can take medicine so that they will never develop TB disease.

 How is TB spread?